acconeer/acconeer-python-exploration/docs/processing/distance_detector.rst

 Fixed threshold
    The most simple approach to setting the threshold is choosing a fixed threshold over the full range.
 This approach requires that no background objects are present that can trigger detection.

-   To maximize the performance with this type of threshold, it is important that the :attr:`~acconeer.exptool.configs.EnvelopeServiceConfig.noise_level_normalization` functionality in the Envelope service has not been disabled.
+   To maximize the performance with this type of threshold, it is important that the :attr:`~acconeer.exptool.a111.EnvelopeServiceConfig.noise_level_normalization` functionality in the Envelope service has not been disabled.
 Otherwise, there can be variation in noise level over different sensors and different temperatures, which leads to less performance with a fixed threshold.

 Recorded or Stationary clutter threshold
    In situations where stationary objects are present, or when measuring very close to the sensor, the background envelope signal is not flat.
 In these situations it is recommended to use a threshold based on sweeps recorded of only the background, in order to only detect new objects in the scene.
 The threshold calculation based on background measurements is called Stationary Clutter and sets the threshold from the mean and standard deviation of collected background sweeps.
 It is important that no object that should be detected is present during the recording of the background.